Tuȟmaǧatipi, 2022

 Erin Genia (she/her)

-“Tuȟmaǧatipi” is a sculptural pollinator waterer and habitat created using the Dakota morning star form, and built with sustainable materials – clay, natural composites, driftwood.
-It relies on Indigenous science to honor the key role of pollinators and plants, who are increasingly threatened by climate change.
-The work explores how a sculptural form can play a role in habitat restoration.
-The Wildflower Meadow is an undeveloped tract of the Rose Kennedy Greenway that supports many bee species, butterflies and moths.
-Tuȟmaǧatipi – the Dakota word for beehive – seeks to give back to the meadow ecosystem by providing respite to native pollinators right in the middle of the city.
+Tuȟmaǧatipi –the Dakota word for beehive– is a sculptural habitat and water source for pollinators created using the Dakota morning star form and built with sustainable materials: clay, natural composites, and driftwood.
+Situated in the Wildflower Meadow an undeveloped area of the Greenway that supports many bee species, butterflies and moths– the project honors Indigenous science as well as the key ecological roles of pollinators and plants, who are increasingly threatened by climate change.
+This sculptural constellation explores how both form and material can support habitat restoration.
+Tuȟmaǧatipi seeks to build reciprocity with the meadow ecosystem by providing respite to native pollinators right in the middle of the city.

-This project was made possible through a collaboration with the City of Boston Green Ribbon Commission’s initiative, Action Pact 2022: Ready, Resilient, Reinvented, co-curated by The Experience Alchemists.
+This project was made possible through a collaboration with the City of Boston’s Green Ribbon Commission’s initiative, Action Pact 2022: Ready, Resilient, Reinvented, and co-curated by The Experience Alchemists.